ietf-wg-dmarc/draft-kucherawy-dmarc-dmarcbis/README.md

    SPF or DKIM.
-When a DMARC policy is published for the domain name found in the RFC5322.From field, and that domain name is not validated through SPF or DKIM, the disposition of that message can be affected by that DMARC policy when delivered to a participating receiver.
+When a DMARC policy is published for the domain name found in the RFC5322.From field, and that domain name is not validated through SPF or DKIM, the disposition of that message can be

-Kucherawy (ed), et al.  Expires 22 September 2020              [Page 12]
+Kucherawy (ed), et al.  Expires 28 September 2020              [Page 12]

 Internet-Draft                  DMARCbis                      March 2020

+   affected by that DMARC policy when delivered to a participating receiver.

    It is important to note that the authentication mechanisms employed by DMARC authenticate only a DNS domain and do not authenticate the